openjdk/amber-docs/site/guides/text-blocks-guide.md

         Jon Brown | 1000 Golden Place\nSuite 5 | Santa Ana
         """;

-**_G4.
-For most multi-line strings, place the opening delimiter at the right end of the previous line, and place the closing delimiter on its own line, at the left margin of the text block._**
+### G4.
+For most multi-line strings, place the opening delimiter at the right end of the previous line, and place the closing delimiter on its own line, at the left margin of the text block. {#G4}

     String string = """
         red